 So, what is your favorite way to cook your eggs…boiled, fried, scrambled, poached, over-easy, soft-boiled, runny?
 The options are endless.
 However, in order to optimize all of nutrient benefits that an egg offers, the “best way to consume eggs, provided they come from a high-quality source, is to not cook them at all.”
 This is especially true of yolks.

-When an egg is exposed to heat, the perishable nutrients the egg provides will be damaged.
+When an egg is exposed to heat, the perishable nutrients the egg provides are damaged.
 In fact, “two raw egg yolks have antioxidant properties equivalent to half a serving of cranberries (25 grams) and almost twice as many as an apple.
 But the antioxidant properties are reduced by about 50 percent when the eggs are fried or boiled, and reduced even more if they’re microwaved.”
 In addition, when the yolk is exposed to high heat, such as when being scrambled (at high heat), it begins to oxidize.
 And this oxidation is a large contributor to chronic inflammation in the body.

 We often hear two common questions in response to our encouraging clients to eat their eggs raw.
 So, let’s directly address them now…